Are you in the market for a new rifle or shotgun?

 The first bullpup shotgun I want to recommend is the Mossberg 500.

-It is famous because of its superior functionality and reliability.
-It is so popular that you can see it being used by the US military.
+It is favored because of its superior functionality and reliability, so much so that you will see it being used by the US military.
 The compact design of this shotgun also improves tactical response.

 |Overall length||Barrel length||Materials||Caliber||Color|